wei-wang11/Semantic-Search-Evaluation/README.md

 Open and run the `report_notebook.ipynb` notebook to see the results and evaluations.
 All output files (metrics, evaluation results) are saved in the `output` folder.

+At the end of the notebook, I have also provided the code to run the evluation.
+> **Note:**
+> Plese make sure you are running the notebook in venv

 ## Running the Model on GPU with PyTorch

 This guide provides instructions for running a PyTorch model on a GPU.